DmHirushan/MovieFlix/README.md

 # 📱 React Native Movie Explorer

 A sleek and responsive **mobile app** version of the Movie Explorer platform, built with **React Native** and powered by the **TMDB API**.
-The app fetches movie data (including trending movies cached in your own backend), supports fast search, and displays rich movie details in an intuitive mobile interface.
+The app fetches movie data (including trending movies cached in  AppWrite backend), supports fast search, and displays rich movie details in an intuitive mobile interface.

 ---